 “Remember this summer when you went to swimming lessons and you didn’t know anyone, but then you made friends with Michael?”

 If your child’s fears are irrational, ask: “Is that realistic or is that what your worry brain is saying?”

 When you ask a child this question, it forces the more rational part of their brain to come out to answer the question, but it only works if your child is the one who answers!

 Teach your child to hear what worry says, but that they don’t have to listen and act on every message that comes their way!
 (Like you would ignore junk mail or a telemarketer!)

 If your child is still anxious or if they have a tendency toward anxiety in general, get laughing!

 Laughter releases dopamine and endorphins into the body.
 Dopamine makes us feel good and endorphins are powerful stress fighters.
 Regular laughter can ‘take the edge off’ for your anxious child and significantly decrease their anxiety.
 With laughter, you can actually change your child’s body chemistry.

 Spend 15 minutes, twice a day, getting your child laughing.
 Put it on your to-do list.
 Not only will you help them with their anxiety, you will be connecting and having so much fun together.
 Not sure where to get started?
-Do a quick Google search for ‘roughhousing ideas.’
+Check out my free e-book with hundreds of ideas!
+Link HERE

 You can help your child feel confident about starting school!